odyssomay/Monker/README.md

-# Monker
+# orbit

-Monker is under development, but the initial api can be found [here](http://odyssomay.github.com/Monker/doc/index.html).
+-Monker- orbit is under development, but the initial api can be found [here](http://odyssomay.github.com/Monker/doc/index.html) (fairly outdated, but still shows the gist of it).

 ## License